-When budgeting, be aware that bakers usually price their cakes per slice.
-The average cost per slice is between $1.50 and $12.
-“That’s a big range,” you’re probably saying.
+Although the final cost is important, be aware that bakers usually price their cakes per slice.
+The average cost of a wedding cake depends on the average cost per slice which usually is somewhere between $1.50 and $12.
+“That’s a big range,” you’re probably saying to yourself.
 Indeed, it is.
-Per-slice cake prices vary based on many factors, something we’ll cover in the next section.
+Per-slice cake prices vary based on a lot of factors, something we’ll cover in the next section.

 With per-slice cake prices ranging from $1.50 to $12, it’s normal to wonder which factors go into wedding cake pricing.
 Here’s a cost breakdown.

-Most bakeries charge per slice, so base how much wedding cake you need on the number of guests you expect.
-Depending on where you live, which kind of cake you’re ordering, and the intricacy of your design, wedding cakes cost between $1.50 and $8.00 per slice.
+Most bakeries charge per slice, so base how much wedding cake you need on the number of guests you’re expecting.
+Depending on where you live, which kind of cake you’re ordering, and the intricacy of your design, typical wedding cakes cost between $1.50 and $8.00 per slice.
 With that in mind, multiply the number of guests by the per slice amount to find your estimated grand total.

 That said, consider whether you’ll serve other desserts or just cake.
 If you’re only serving cake, account for one slice per person.
 Otherwise, plan to have enough cake for about 75% of the guests.

 Weddings are expensive–there’s no way around it.
 But there are plenty of ways to save money on your wedding, including reducing your cake costs.
-Here are 10 ways to save money and still get a gorgeous wedding cake.
+Here are 10 wedding cake hacks to save money and still get a gorgeous wedding cake.

 If you want to save money on more than just your wedding cake, check out our wedding budget guide.